How Marketers Can Plan Data Mining With R Programming

 Marketing Knowledge Still Plays a Role

 Finally, marketers should not dismiss their domain knowledge when modeling data.
-Sometimes you're experience will help you see the best way to treat an outlier for a model.
+Sometimes your experience will help you see the best way to treat an outlier for a model.
 Or you might help your technical team understand where to adjust data in the cloud in a scenario where other teams downstream assess data.
 Your own team will benefit from guidance on which data should be queried and how it should be parsed.

 The aforementioned steps will have more specific tasks involved, depending on your end application, so expect to invest some time and effort.